FCC Placement Testing

 • You will not have to answer as many questions as you would on a paper and pencil test.

-• You and your friends will see entirely different problems, from different mathematical topics and of different difficulty levels, even though you may take the test at the same time.
+• You and your friends will see entirely different problems, from different topics and of different difficulty levels, even though you may take the test at the same time.
 You may not even have the same number of problems to answer.
-This is because the test is determining your individual level of math skills.
+This is because the test is determining your individual level of academic skills.

 Click here for more information.